Ma-Marcinowski/Identificational-Model/README.md

     * Dilation of 2 is utilized at convolutional layers;

-    * Global Average Pooling layer is utilized instead of the last max-pooling layer;
+    * Global Average Pooling layer is applied instead of the last max-pooling layer;

     * Dropout layers are supercedeing all dense layers;